Skip to main content

 info

-The Monitored by CAA label is applied when active package detection is enabled on the agent running on the host.
+The Monitored by CAA label is applied when active package detection is enabled on the Lacework Agent running on the host, and the agent detected some package activity on the host within the last 24 hours.

 Host Assessment Drawer

-Click a hostname to display its risk assessment where you can see an expandable view of host details and any vulnerabilities in the CVE tab (viewed in the table).
+Click a hostname to display its risk assessment where you can see an expandable view of host details and any vulnerabilities in the CVE tab (click the < icon to expand this view to full screen).

 Host Assessment - Details